intranda/goobi-plugin-step-mix-metadata-enrichment/README.md

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This plugin uses JHove to extract metadata from tif files and save the results into thee mets file.
+This plugin uses JHove to extract technical metadata from files and save the results into the mets file.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.